sourcebroker/deployer-extended-typo3/README.rst

 Example of working configuration
 --------------------------------

-This is example of working configuration.
-The aim of
+This is example of working configuration for TYPO3 10.
+The aim of `sourcebroker/deployer-extended-typo3`_ is to have very slim
+``deploy.php`` file in order to have nice possibility to upgrade to future versions of `sourcebroker/deployer-extended-typo3`.

 ::